The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 Changes to services, procedures or contracts may have an effect on service delivery, performance, costs and on whether the contract represents value for money.
 The specification and administration of change control is an important area of contract administration. |

-Appropriate structures need to be in place with representatives of both customer and supplier management for reviewing and authorising change requests.
+Appropriate structures need to be in place with representatives from both customer and supplier management sides to review and authorise change requests.

-Be careful that changes do not fall outside the scope of the original FTS advertisement and conflict with procurement regulations – seek advice if you are unsure.
+Be careful that changes do not fall outside the scope of the original PCS advertisement and conflict with procurement regulations – seek advice if you are unsure.

 It is particularly important that additional demands on the supplier should be carefully controlled.